How to winterize a boat

 Make one last trip.

 Before you winterize a boat, you need to take your boat out for one last trip.
-Make sure you’re looking at your boat for things that may need to be repaired or updated.
-Once you’ve made the list, convert it into a list of projects that you can complete during the off-season, so as to avoid having to take down time during the boating season.
+Make sure focus on looking for things that may need to be repaired or upgraded.
+Make a list, and convert it into projects that you can complete during the off-season, so you don’t have to take down time during the boating season.

 Unpack the boat.

 Remove as much gear as possible from the boat.
-Empty the ice box and take food home or donate it to the local pantry.
-Most importantly, pull out all of your fire extinguishers so that they can be inspected over the winter.
+Take any food home or donate it to the local pantry.
+Most importantly, pull out all of your fire extinguishers for inspection during the winter.

 Clean the boat.

-Give the boat a good scrub down.
-Wipe out surfaces, lockers, and drawers.
-You can use lemon oil to wipe down the wood.
+Give the boat a good scrub down; wiping out all surfaces, lockers, and drawers.
+A good home remedy for wiping down wood is lemon oil.

 Air it out.